imranmd/Web_Fundamentals_Reading_Material/14_DOM_BOM_manipulation_in_JS/Changing_CSS_HTML_using_JS.md

-# Changing CSS and HTML using JavaScript: A Comprehensive Guide
+# Changing CSS and HTML using JavaScript

 ## Introduction